-We believe our FSJ Mill and Site II Mackenzie Mill are in about the midway stages of their capital development cycles.
-To date, capital improvement projects undertaken at the two mills have been largely focused on improvements in finishing processes, including the installation of kilns for drying lumber and automated lumber grading systems, as well as projects to replace and upgrade aging equipment and projects related to safety and asset protection.
-A project to upgrade a log line at the Site II Mackenzie Mill was initiated in December 2016 and completed in the first quarter of 2017.
-In 2017, we also upgraded various infrastructure related to our water transport operations and logging camps which support the Site II Mackenzie Mill.
+To date, capital improvement projects undertaken at the FSJ and Mackenzie mills have been focused on improvements in finishing processes, including the installation of kilns for drying lumber and automated lumber grading systems, and projects to replace and upgrade aging equipment and projects related to safety and asset protection.
+In 2018, capital expenditures for our B.C. mills consisted primarily of infrastructure upgrades to support waterborne transport of logs to our Mackenzie mill and business maintenance projects.